Dosa (Indian Crepe)

 All about Daals and Beans

-The word daal comes from the Sanskrit word ‘dal’ which means to split; daal is literally a whole bean or legume that has been split in half.
-When cooked, the soup-like dish (also called Daal) is a great source of protein, complex carbohydrate, essential amino acids and dietary fiber.
-Also known as a lentil or […]
+Daal originates from the Sanskrit word “dal,” meaning to split.
+It refers to whole beans or legumes that have been split in half.
+When cooked, this soup-like dish is a fantastic source of protein, complex carbohydrates, essential amino acids, and dietary fiber.
+Also known as lentils or pulses, daal can be prepared with or without […]